-State Ethics Act: The State Ethics Act, which applies to many City officers and employees, also addresses conflicts of interest.
-Notably, under state law, if you (or a family member) are an officer or director of a nonprofit you will also have a conflict of interest with regard to that entity even if you are not compensated for your nonprofit role.
-Whether the State Ethics Act applies depends on your City position and duties.
+The State Ethics Act also addresses conflicts of interest.
+Notably, under State law, if you (or an immediate family member) are an employee or board member of a nonprofit, you will have a conflict of interest with regard to that entity.
+This means you cannot use your authority as a City official to the financial benefit of the nonprofit.

 The Board can provide informal guidance on State ethics rules.
 Formal advice is available from the State Ethics Commission or the Law Department.